average-gary/bitcoin/doc/stratum-v2.md

 This challenge represents "the special case where an empty solution is valid (i.e. scriptSig and scriptWitness are both empty)", see [BIP 325](https://github.com/bitcoin/bips/blob/master/bip-0325.mediawiki).
 For mining software things will look just like testnet.

-The new chain needs to have at least 16 blocks, or the SRI software will panick.
+The new chain needs to have at least 16 blocks, or the SRI software will panic.
 So we'll mine those using `bitcoin-util grind`:

 ```sh